It started as a curiosity experiment

 In February 2026, OpenClaw swept the internet.
 You know how it goes.
 New thing drops, everyone loses their minds for a week, then most people forget about it.
 I downloaded it like everyone else.
 Then I sat there staring at my phone thinking… what do I actually do with this?

-I'd been actively looking for my next role.
+I’d been actively looking for my next role.
 The job market was miserable.
 So I thought, fine, let me see if this agent can actually help me find work.
-Not in some theoretical "AI will change everything" way.
+Not in some theoretical “AI will change everything” way.
 Just practically.
-Can it make my job search less painful?
+Can it make my job search less painful when every job listing, job posting, and application process already felt designed to waste my evening?

 That was the experiment.
 It got out of hand quickly.